aguycalled/gox11hash/README.md

 gox13hash
 ===============

 x13 hashing function for Go.
-Useful for various cryptocurrencies.
+Useful for NAVCoin and other cryptocurrencies.

 Usage
 -----

 Install

-    go get github.com/aguycalled/gox11hash
+    go get github.com/aguycalled/gox13hash

-See gox11hash_test.go for an example and godoc for additional information.
+See gox13hash_test.go for an example and godoc for additional information.

 Credits